 Seed Starting Indoors

 Herbs, vegetables, annuals, perennials and wildflowers can all be grown from seed in your own home.
 It’s a very satisfying and economical late winter past time.
 It is also a great family activity that triggers a sense of wonder in children.
 The diversity of nature is particularly evident in this process because different seed varieties require different amounts of time to germinate and grow before taking them outdoors to plant in the garden.
 Some even need special pre-treatment before sowing like chilling, nicking the seed coat with a sharp knife, or soaking overnight.
-Just as all people are different, so are seeds.
 Read the back of each seed package carefully to learn its’ particular preferences.

-The first step is to know when to start your seeds indoors.
-This information is clearly indicated on the package.
+It's critical to follow the timing instructions on the seed packet when to start your seeds indoors.
 If you start too early they’ll become tall, leggy, and root bound before they can be planted in the garden.
 Other seeds if started too late will have a lot of catching up to do in the garden.
 Remember that most perennials started from seed shouldn’t be expected to bloom until their second year.

-You will need something to grow your seeds in.
-One of the easiest methods to use is a mini-greenhouse or seed starting kit that consists of a drainage tray, plastic cell pack inserts, and a clear humidity dome.
+One of the easiest ways to start seeds is to use a mini-greenhouse or seed starting kit that consists of a drainage tray, plastic cell pack inserts, and a clear humidity dome.
 Some even have a capillary mat that absorbs water from below to act as a self-watering mechanism.
+Jiffy pellets can also be used to plant seeds.
+Jiffy Peat Pellets that are soaked in water until they have expanded to seven times their size.
+Each Jiffy pellet becomes a small growing sack with peat soil large enough for sowing two to three seeds.
+Jiffy pellets, individual peat pots, & biodegradable peat cell packs can be planted directly into the garden in spring, preventing any root disturbance.

 Keep your seeds under natural bright light or lamps that are kept 15 cm (6 inches) above your seed flats.
 Be sure to identify what’s sown in each flat by writing on seedling labels with a permanent marker.
 You’ll need several labels if there’s more than one variety in a flat.